SenseNet/sn-tools/docs/sntrace.md

 ```

 #### Default category
-Implicit category that really is the "Custom" built-in category.
+If you do not specify a category, it will be written to the "Custom" built-in category.
-Using in the code:

 ```csharp
 SnTrace.Write("Not categorized message");
 ```
-In ths case the category column shows the "Custom" word.
+In this case the category column shows the "Custom" word.
 ```text
 12345   2018-05-17 23:20:16.57025   Custom        ....
 Not categorized message
 ```
 #### Built-in categories
-These categories are designed for coding with fluent mode.
+There are a nuber of built-in categories used by the system.
 For example using the "Test" category:
 ```csharp
 SnTrace.Test.Write("Message for a test purpose.");
 ```
-And the line:
+...will write the following line:
 ```text
 12346   2018-05-17 23:20:16.57025   Test          ....
 Message for a test purpose.
 ```
-The list of built-in categories maybe extendig (but not shrinking) in the future.
-In this version we use these (ABC order):
+The list of built-in categories may grow in the future.
+In this version we use these:
 - **ContentOperation**: Records content related operations e.g. content saving, templated creation, checkout etc.
 - **Database**: Many sql procedures and transactions are measured.
 Deadlocks are also logged.
 - **Event**: Includes events sent through the regular Logging API (see the Event logging section below).
-- **Index**: Traces the indexing process including indexing activity queue.
+- **Index**: Traces the indexing process.
 - **IndexQueue**: Traces the indexing activity flow.
 - **Messaging**: Helps monitoring the messaging subsystem (e.g. receiving and sending messages).
 - **Query**: Measures content queries and writes some kernel information.